daphneaugier/symfony_5/README.md

 # SymfonyNews

-## Objective �
+## Objective
-The goal of this project to build a small web application to get to play around with some features of Symfony 5 and Twig
+The goal of this project to build a small web application to get to play around with some features of Symfony 5 and Twig.

 ## Technologies used